-In this article we’ll explain everything you need to know about hardware acceleration and whether or not your apps might benefit from using it.
+In this article we explain everything you need to know about hardware acceleration and whether or not your apps might benefit from using it.

 Defining Hardware Acceleration

 Hardware acceleration is a term used to describe tasks being offloaded to devices and hardware which specialize in it.
-By default in most computers and applications the CPU is taxed, first and foremost, before other pieces of hardware are.
-While this is fine in most general usage cases, especially if someone has a strong CPU, there are others where it might be smart for your computer to utilize the other components in your system.
+By default in most computers and applications, the CPU is taxed first and foremost before other pieces of hardware are.
+While this is fine in most general usage cases, especially if someone has a strong CPU, there are others where it may be smart for your computer to utilize the other components in your system.
 This is where hardware acceleration comes into play, and we’ll give a few popular usage cases:

-- Sound cards can be utilized by hardware acceleration to allow higher-quality playback and recording of sound.
+- Sound cards can make use of hardware acceleration to play back and/or record higher-quality sound.

-- Graphics cards can be utilized by hardware acceleration to allow quicker, higher-quality playback of movies, videos and games.
+- Graphics cards can make use of hardware acceleration to play back higher-quality movies, videos and games faster.
 They are also better at physics and fast mathematical calculations than a CPU.

 While hardware acceleration can be defined as pretty much any task that’s offloaded to something that isn’t the CPU, GPUs and sound cards are typically the most popular examples used throughout your software.
-Your CPU alone is technically capable of anything that these devices can do, especially if it boasts integrated graphics (as many do nowadays), but allowing specialized hardware to do the job is typically the better option.
+Your CPU alone is technically capable of anything that these devices can do, especially if it boasts integrated graphics (as many do nowadays) but allows specialized hardware to do the job as typically the better option.

 Why You May Need to Disable It